real-guanyuming-he/simple_video_processor/readme.md

 The wrapper is currently being developed.
 It now has:
 - demuxer
 - decoder
+- encoder
+- muxer (Not tested yet)
 - encapsulation of various data structures of `FFmpeg`.

 It has the following features:
 1. Encapsulation of `FFmpeg` C APIs done in modern C++ (C++ 20).
-Error handling by exceptions and assertions.
-Constexper math.
-Clean and reasonable access control.
-The encapsulation tries to preserve as much of `FFmpeg`'s power as possible while providing object-oriented access to it.
+The encapsulation tries to
+    - preserve as much of `FFmpeg`'s power as possible while providing object-oriented access to it;
+    - use C++ classes to establish and maintain invariants that would otherwise be maintained by hand in C of the FFmpeg objects;
+    - provide convenient helpers for the most common tasks and scenarios;
+    - handle errors by exceptions and assertions;
+    - provide fast and constexpr math whenever possible.

 2. Thorough specification through comments.